 The school is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
-Accordingly, outside the normal admission round the governing body is empowered to give absolute priority to a child where admission is requested under any local protocol that has been agreed by both the diocese and the governing body for the current school year.
-The governing body has this power, even when admitting the child would mean exceeding the published admission number (subject to the infant class size exceptions).
+Accordingly, outside the normal admission round the Local Governing Committee is empowered to give absolute priority to a child where admission is requested under any local protocol that has been agreed by both the diocese and the Local Governing Committee for the current school year.
+The Local Governing Committee has this power, even when admitting the child would mean exceeding the published admission number (subject to the infant class size exceptions).